JuliaDocs/Documenter.jl/docs/src/man/doctests.md

 # Doctests

-Lapidary will, by default, try to run Julia code blocks that it finds in the generated documentation.
+Documenter will, by default, try to run Julia code blocks that it finds in the generated documentation.
 This can help to avoid documentation examples from becoming outdated, incorrect, or misleading.
-It's recommended that as many of a package's examples be runnable by Lapidary's doctest.
+It's recommended that as many of a package's examples be runnable by Documenter's doctest.

 This section of the manual outlines how to go about enabling doctests for code blocks in your package's documentation.

 ## "Script" Examples

 The first, of two, types of doctests is the "script" code block.
-To make Lapidary detect this kind of code block the following format must be used:
+To make Documenter detect this kind of code block the following format must be used:

 ````markdown